clykkebo/flurex_project/README.md

 and ileal samples collected during the project “Flurex” (internal animal study no. R20-22).
 Study was conducted at the National Food institute at Technical University of Denmark in the research group for Gut, Microbes and Health.
-R-based scripts used for data analysis is publicly available with the publication of this study.
-Final study title is:
+R-based scripts used for data analyses are publicly available with the publication of this study, titled:

 **Antibiotic modulation of the gut microbiota does not affect oral uptake and accumulation of perfluorooctane sulfonic acid (PFOS) in rats**